LewisGaul/LewisGaul.github.io/_posts/rough/2022-05-01-cgroups-intro.md

 done
 ```

-It is also possible to create arbitrary named subsystems (which aren't strictly speaking *controllers*) such as the one Systemd creates.
+It is also possible to create arbitrary named subsystems (which aren't strictly speaking *controllers*) such as the one Systemd creates for its internal tracking.
-This is relevant to a later section!
+This will become relevant in a later section!
 ```bash
 mount -n -t cgroup -o none,name=systemd cgroup /sys/fs/cgroup/systemd
 ```

+The list of enabled controllers can be checked by reading the `/proc/cgroups` file.

+Note that (apparently) it is actually possibly to mount multiple v1 cgroup controllers at the *same path*, such that they would share the same hierarchy.

 ### Cgroups v2